 This particular book, I think, is going to be more about Setting Things Right.

-What would be today’s analogue of pirate radio as student revolt?
+The “Club Foot” song and video got me thinking this morning, and I posted it as a tweet: What would be today’s analogue of pirate radio as student revolt?
 How would people listen to it?
 Phone app?
 Internet streaming?
 Radio like in the past?
 How would its signals be secure/untraceable like a VPN?

 Which brought up the next question: How would this kind of revolt happen in an age of social media (and multiple forms of media in general) that are chock full of white noise already?
 Is a digital/aural underground network even possible?

 (Mind you, whenever I hear a question ending in “…is that even possible”, my brain immediately responds with “Of course there is.
 We just have to figure out what it is.”
 I’m an optimistic goofball that way.)